aneldev/dyna-job-queue/README.md

 The `onJob` is a method that you should override is order you to process the jobs.

-If you don't override you will get an exception.
+If you don't override you will get an exception on `addJob()`.

-*Note:* you have to call the `done()` when you finish otherwize the execution will stuck.
+*Note:* you have to call the `done()` when you finish otherwise the execution will stuck.
 It's up to you to take care of it!

 # Properties